 A-level Sociology tutors

 Sociology is offered at GCSE and A-level (AQA is the dominant A-level board) and covers theory (functionalism, Marxism, feminism, postmodernism), research methods, and topic units (education, family, crime, media, beliefs).
-It's essay-heavy and rewards precise use of theoretical terminology — students who 'get' the ideas often still lose marks on AO2/AO3 application and evaluation.
+It's essay-heavy and rewards precise use of theoretical terminology: students who 'get' the ideas often still lose marks on AO2/AO3 application and evaluation.
 Tutoring helps most with essay structure, with the research methods paper (which is more technical than students expect), and with the synoptic top-mark questions that demand integration across topics.
 Look for tutors with sociology degrees and explicit familiarity with the AQA spec.

 A-levels are sat at the end of Year 13 (age 17-18) and are the standard UK university-entrance qualification, with most students taking 3 subjects (sometimes 4 plus an EPQ).
 Grades A*-E feed UCAS, and competitive university courses set offers at AAA or higher.
-Tutoring helps most with the step up from GCSE — A-levels demand independent learning, denser content, and exam technique that rewards structured argument or method-mark-aware working.
-Boards (AQA, Edexcel, OCR, Eduqas, CIE) diverge meaningfully — match the tutor to the spec, especially in maths, sciences and modern languages where assessment differences are sharp.
+Tutoring helps most with the step up from GCSE: A-levels demand independent learning, denser content, and exam technique that rewards structured argument or method-mark-aware working.
+Boards (AQA, Edexcel, OCR, Eduqas, CIE) diverge meaningfully, so match the tutor to the spec, especially in maths, sciences and modern languages where assessment differences are sharp.

 Read up before you book